 - To connect to the console of a virtual server and log in to the OS, you must first be logged in by using password authentication. - Depending on the status of the virtual server, console connection may not be available.
-In addition, maintenance operations of K5 laaS may cause the remote console to be disconnected. - About URLs for connecting to the console of a virtual server - The URL used for console connection expires in 10 minutes. - Once used, it can not be used again.
+In addition, maintenance operations of laaS may cause the remote console to be disconnected. - About URLs for connecting to the console of a virtual server - The URL used for console connection expires in 10 minutes. - When the region used is one of Eastern Japan Region 1, Eastern Japan Region 2, Western Japan Region 1, or Western Japan Region 2, once a URL used for console connection has been used, it cannot be reused.
 To reconnect to the console, obtain a new URL for console connection. - The maximum duration of a console connection is 30 minutes.
 It cannot be used continuously.
 Also, you cannot establish multiple console connections to one virtual server at the same time. - The remote console function cannot be used with services for SAP (virtual server for SAP, dedicated virtual server for SAP). - The remote console function of the virtual server is set up to allow normal key entry under the following conditions: